-Use thebutton to select the files to be included in the package, such as .kmx keyboard files, documentation, and related fonts; but you can include any type of file here as well.
+Use thebutton to select the files to be included in the package, such as .kmx and .js keyboard files, documentation, and related fonts; but you can include any type of file here as well.

 If you add another .kmp package file, it will also be installed when this package is installed, but will be managed separately and uninstalled separately.